 Other causes are uncommon.
 Strictly speaking, 'itis' at the end of a word means inflammation.
-However, the terms labyrinthitis and vestibular neuritis are sometimes used for any damage or inflammation to the labyrinth or vestibular nerve, which can be due to various causes.
-For example, the following conditions will all have other symptoms and problems but may also cause labyrinthitis or vestibular neuritis as a complication:
+However, the terms vestibular neuritis and labyrinthitis are sometimes used for any damage or inflammation to the vestibular nerve or labyrinth.
+For example, the following conditions will all have other symptoms and problems but may also cause vestibular neuritis and labyrinthitis as a complication:

 - Infection with a germ (bacterium) in the middle ear.
-Most ear infections do not spread into the inner ear but a labyrinthitis or vestibular neuritis is an uncommon complication.

-- Meningitis.
-The infection may spread from the brain to to the inner ear.

-- A blockage of the blood circulation to part of the brain.

-- Injury to the ear.
+Most ear infections do not spread into the inner ear but a vestibular neuritis and labvrinthitis is an uncommon complication. - Meningitis: the infection may spread from the brain to to the inner ear. - Stroke: blockage of the blood circulation to part of the brain. - Migraine: a type of migraine called vestibular migraine is now thought to be a common cause of symptoms very similar to the symptoms you develop with vestibular neuritis and labyrinthitis. - Injury to the ear. - Tumours. - An uncommon side-effect of some medicines.

-- Allergies.

-- Tumours.

-- An uncommon side-effect of some medicines.

-What are the symptoms of labyrinthitis and vestibular neuritis?
+What are the symptoms of vestibular neuritis and labyrinthitis?